 Queen Elizabeth Park is a beautiful 130 acre park situated at the highest point along a ridge that runs east-west across the City of Vancouver.
 With its highest point 152 metres above sea level, this hilltop park offers visitors to Vancouver stunning views of the city, especially on a nice day.

 Some of the highlights of this beautiful park include an arboretum with over 1500 trees, a beautiful quarry garden, and the amazing Bloedel geodesic dome floral conservatory filled with tropical flowers and plants and free flying tropical birds.
-If you are looking for an upscale dining experience you can book a table at the Seasons in the Park restaurant where you will enjoy some great views of Vancouver over a delicious meal.
+If you are looking for an upscale dining experience you can book a table at the Seasons in the Park restaurant where you will enjoy a memorable meal with beautiful views of Vancouver.

 Due to its beautiful setting Queen Elizabeth Park is also a very popular location for wedding photography.
-For complete details about this beautiful park see the official website below.
+For complete details about this beautiful park see the official website above.

 Facts For Your Visit

 Official Website: Queen Elizabeth Park VancouverFee: No, except for a small fee to enter the Conservatory

 - Friday: 6:00 AM – 10:00 PM

 Address: 4600 Cambie St, Vancouver, BC V5Z 2Z1, Canada